composer/composer/doc/articles/aliases.md

     }

-The branch version must begin with `dev-` (non-comparable version), the alias must be a comparable dev version.
+The branch version must begin with `dev-` (non-comparable version), the alias must be a comparable dev version (i.e. start with numbers, and end with `.x-dev`).
 The `branch-alias` must be present on the branch that it references.
 For `dev-master`, you need to commit it on the `master` branch.

 As a result, anyone can now require `1.0.*` and it will happily install `dev-master`.